 You can use Tie Dye painting if you want to blend several colors to create a unique overall effect that can change the way any fabric looks.
 To achieve the desired result, you need to mix your paint colors with water to thin down the paint a little.

 The way you fold or stretch your fabric or clothing item will affect how your tie-dye will look like.
 You can crumble your fabric to create a random pattern or fold it into a spiral form to create a unique design.
 The fabric should be damp, and you should leave it to process and dry after applying the paint.
 It will probably dry overnight, and your design will be ready.

-There’s no limit to what you can do with some fabric paint and a little imagination.
+There’s no limit to what you can do with some fabric medium paints and a little imagination.
 Always do a test before working on a big project and see how the paint sets to assess how the finished project will look

 To view our complete gallery of paint by numbers kits, CLICK HERE!